 Application Status Inquiries

-Please allow at least 150 days from the date of submission of your Form I-192 before making an inquiry about the status of your application.
-A full review of your circumstances can take up to six months or longer.
-You may ask for an update by emailing firstname.lastname@example.org.
-Attorneys or a properly designated representative may ask for an update by emailing email@example.com.
+The CBP Admissibility Review Office (ARO) is currently receiving a high volume of applications.
+Please allow at least 180 days from the date of submission of your Form I-192 before making an inquiry about the status of your application.
+A full review of your circumstances can take up six months or longer.
+You may ask for an update by emailing email@example.com.
+Attorneys or a properly designated representative may ask for an update by emailing firstname.lastname@example.org.
 Be sure to provide your full name, DOB.

 Please note that CBP decisions and requests for evidence or additional information will be sent to the address you provide on your application.
 Failure to respond to a CBP request can result in an application being denied.
 Hence, if you change your address while a Form I-192 application is pending with CBP, you should inform CBP of your new address.
-You can accomplish this update by sending a letter with your biographic information and both your old and new addresses to U.S. Customs and Border Protection, Admissibility Review Office, 7799 Leesburg Pike, 6th Floor, Falls Church, VA 20598-1234.
-You can also email updated information to firstname.lastname@example.org.
-Attorneys and other accredited representatives can notify the ARO on behalf of their clients by regular mail or by e-mail via email@example.com.
+You can accomplish this update by sending a letter with your biographic information and both your old and new addresses to U.S. Customs and Border Protection, Admissibility Review Office, 22685 Holiday Park Drive, Suite 10, Sterling, Va.
+20598-1234.
+You can also email updated information to email@example.com.
+Attorneys and other accredited representatives can notify the ARO on behalf of their clients by regular mail or by e-mail via firstname.lastname@example.org.